‘Everyone in my life so far has been affected’: UCSF Fresno fellow flies home to country’s epicenter of the COVID-19 pandemic

-FRESNO, California (KGPE) — As the headlines came in describing the dire situation in New York, Dr. William Chiang was in the middle of a wilderness medicine fellowship at UCSF Fresno.
+FRESNO, California (KSEE) — As the headlines came in describing the dire situation in New York, Dr. William Chiang was in the middle of a wilderness medicine fellowship at UCSF Fresno.

 A native of New York City, he’d learn a friend of his not only tested positive, but also got put into the intensive care unit of a hospital.
 So, after getting the call requesting his return to help, he couldn’t say no.